joeyz0z/ConZIC/README.md

 ```
 http://127.0.0.1:7860
 ```
-You can also use the demo.launch() function to create a public link used by anyone to access the demo from their browser by setting share=True.
+You can also use the **demo.launch()** function to create a public link used by anyone to access the demo from their browser by setting share=True.

 ### Use the demo
+Select the type and adjust the parameters.
-You can upload an image and click submit, then wait for the results.
+Upload an image and click **submit** button, then wait for the results.
+Click **Reset** button to reset the parameters.

 ****
 ### Citation